Optimization

 • Iterative methods

-• More commonly the condition that the gradient equal zero will not have an analytical solution, require iterative methods
+• More commonly, the condition where the gradient equal zero does not have an analytical solution, require iterative methods

 • The gradient points in the direction of "steepest ascent" for function $f$